exonum/exonum-python-client/README.md

 subscriber.stop()
 ```

-Keep in mind that if you'll forget to stop subscriber, you may discover HTTP errors when you'll try to use Exonum API.
+Keep in mind that if you forget to stop the subscriber, you may discover HTTP
+errors when you try to use Exonum API.

-### More examples
+### More Examples

 You can find the sample scripts at the [examples](examples) section.